 Figure 3 shows that once a DomainParticipant receives an announcement from another one forwarded by Cloud Discovery Service, it can directly send participant announcements.
 This step is the same as if the DomainParticipant included the other DomainParticipant in its Initial Peers or used multicast to announce its presence.

 Figure 4.
 Domain Participants Exchange Endpoint Discovery Messages

 Figure 4 illustrates that once DomainParticipants know about each other, they exchange Endpoint discovery information.
 That is, information on the DataWriters and DataReaders each has.
 This step is unaltered by the presence of Cloud Discovery Service.

-For a deeper understanding of discovery, refer to the What is Discovery? section in the RTI Connext DDS Users Manual.
+For a deeper understanding of discovery, refer to the What is Discovery? section in the RTI Connext Users Manual.

 Benefits of Cloud Discovery Service

 - Dynamic discovery remains possible even if there is no multicast available without the need to anticipate or maintain a list of peers.

 - Cloud Discovery Service integrates seamlessly in a DDS environment.
 Because it operates at the RTPS level, RTI Connext applications do not need any special behavior or protocol.
 They just need to configure their Initial Peers to contain the location where Cloud Discovery Service is running.
 Since this is all configurable at runtime, there is no need to recompile your application.
 This implies that Cloud Discovery Service will also work with existing services such as RTI Routing Service, Connext Micro, or with other implementations of DDS-RTPS.